 - Suction pump

-Dental explorer and probes
+Dental explorer and probes for calculus bridge

-Dental explore is used by the dentist for the examination of cavities, plaque and fractures.it is about the size of the pen and has a tip on one or both sides.
+Dental explore is used by the dentist for the examination of cavities, plaque and fractures.it It is about the size of the pen and has a tip on one or both sides.

 A periodontal probe is another interment used to measure the size of the pocket (sulcus) present between teeth and gum. it is marked in millimeter.
 A healthy sulcus has a depth of 3mm or less and it does not undergo bleeding. but in the case of calculus, these spaces or pockets will be deeper than 3mm.
 These probes are available in various shapes.

 Mirrors are used by the dentist to look inside the parts of the oral cavity that are very difficult to see.
-A small circular mirror is present on the end of the handle.
+A small circular mirror is present at the end of the handle.
 The size of the mirror is small enough to be easily fit inside the oral cavity.
 Tarter formed on the back of teeth can be easily seen by the mirror.
 These mirrors allow the examination of teeth from various angles. its size is the same as that of explorers and probes.

 A dental scaler is about the same size as that of probe, explorer, and mirror. scaler has a hook-like fixture on its ends. scaler is specially used to scrape off the tartar or calculus above the gumline that has become hard enough not to be removed with the floss or brushing.